-i) Assessment of impacts.
+- i.
+Assessment of impacts.
 Results of modelling the 'with development' scenario should be clearly set out in tables, and where appropriate as concentration contours on maps of the study area.
 Comparisons should be made with the 'no development' conditions.
 Differences in concentrations between 'with development' and 'no development' conditions should also be tabulated.
 Descriptions of the impacts at the individual receptors should be provided (see section below), taking into account the absolute concentrations in relation to the air quality objectives.

-j) Description of construction phase impacts.
+A comment on the sensitivity of the results to input choices is desirable, so that a view make be taken of the uncertainties. - j.
+Description of construction phase impacts.
 These impacts will relate primarily to dust emissions, which give rise to dust soiling and elevated PM10 concentrations, although construction plant and vehicles may need assessment.
 The assessment should take into consideration the likely activities, duration and mitigation measures to be implemented.
 The distance over which impacts are likely to occur and an estimate of the number of properties likely to be affected should be included.
-This assessment should follow the guidance set out by the IAQM22 k) Cumulative impacts and effects.
-In many cases, the impact of the development being assessed will have a cumulative effect with other planned developments, which may or may not have planning permission.
+This assessment should follow the guidance set out by the IAQM31. - Cumulative impacts and effects.
+In many cases, the impact k. of the development being assessed will have a cumulative effect with other planned developments, which may or may not have planning permission.
 Where these developments have been granted planning consent and are therefore 'committed' developments, their impacts should be assessed cumulatively with those of the application site.
-This can arise when several developments are contributing additional road traffic on one stretch of road.
+The contribution of these committed developments should be accounted for in the 'future baseline', provided that their contributions can be guantified.
+This situation can arise when several such developments are contributing additional road traffic on one stretch of road.
+In some particular cases, there may be another notable proposed development (without planning permission) in close proximity that could contribute an impact at receptors in combination with the primary development being assessed.
+In these circumstances, itmay be necessary to quantify this combined impact for selected receptors and assess it against the future baseline.
+These occasions and the need for this form of scenario assessment will be rare.

-I) Mitigation measures.
-In those cases where a significant effect is identified then the measures to be employed to avoid, reduce and, if possible, offset this effect should be set out.
-Even where the effect is judged to be insignificant, consideration should be given to the application of good design and best practice measures, as outlined in Chapter 5.
-This is especially the case for developments that increase emissions of particulate matter, as all reductions in emissions will be beneficial for human health.

-m) Summary of the assessment results.
-This should include:

-- Impacts during the construction phase of the development (usually on dust soiling and PM10 concentrations); - Impacts during operation (usually on concentrations of nitrogen dioxide, PM10 and PM25); - Any exceedences of the air quality objectives or EU air quality limit values arising as a result of the development, or any
+- Mitigation measures.
+In those cases where a significant effect is identified then the measures to be employed to avoid, reduce and, where appropriate, offset this effect should be set out.
+Even where the effect is judged to be insignificant, consideration should be given to the application of good design and good practice measures, as outlined in Chapter This is especially the case for developments that increase emissions of particulate matter, as all reductions in emissions will be beneficial for human health. - m.
+Summary of the assessment results.
+This should include: - Impacts during the construction phase of the development (usually on dust soiling and PM10 concentrations); - Impacts on existing receptors during operation (usually on concentrations of nitrogen dioxide, PM10 and PM25); - Impacts of existing sources on new receptors, particularly where new receptors are being introduced into an area of high pollution; - Any exceedances of the air quality objectives arising as a result of the development, or any worsening of a current breach (including the geographical extent); - Whether the development will compromise or render inoperative the measures within an Air Quality Action Plan, where the development affects an AQMA; - The significance of the effect of any impacts identified; and - Any apparent conflicts with planning policy.